MicrosoftDocs/win32/desktop-src/RegProv/stdregprov.md

 -   Read, write, and delete data values.
 -   Obtain or update the security descriptors for registry keys in scripts using [**Win32\_SecurityDescriptor**](https://msdn.microsoft.com/library/aa394402) objects.

-The RegProv registry provider is hosted in LocalService—not the LocalSystem.
+The RegProv registry provider is hosted in LocalService not the LocalSystem.
 Therefore, you cannot obtain information remotely from **HKEY\_CURRENT\_USER**, but you can run scripts locally.
 You can set the hosting model to LocalSystem on a remote machine, but the remote machine registry is vulnerable to hostile access, which is a security risk.

 If your application uses a different namespace and requires access to the registry through WMI, you can compile the Managed Object Format (MOF) file that defines **StdRegProv**, RegEvent.mof, into that namespace for use by your application.